 More detailed information is included under the individual headings and settings in the Programming and Maintenance sections.
-For complete card and cartridge installation instructions and safety precautions, see Installation on page 127.
+For complete card and cartridge installation instructions and safety precautions, see Installation on page 159.

 - 1. Collect the information supplied by your service provider to support your ISDN package. - 2.
-Make sure a Combination Fiber 6-port Services Cartridge, or a Services Cartridge is installed in the ICS. - 3.
-Install the DTI cards in the ICS, (see Installing the cartridges on page 131 for information about card placement), or determine which type of card you will preprogram the ICS to use in each slot. - 4.
+Ensure that a Combination Fiber 6-port Services Cartridge, or a Services Cartridge has been installed in the ICS. - 3.
+Install the DTI cards in the ICS.
+Refer to Installing the cartridges on page 163 for information about card placement.
+If you are not using DTI cards, determine which type of card you will preprogram the ICS to use in each slot. - 4.
 Disable each card under Maintenance. - 5.
 Select a card type (PRI) in Hardware.
-See Provisioning the DTI card for PRI on page 341, for information on protocol and other settings you must configure. - 6.
+See Provisioning the DTI card for PRI on page 390, for information on protocol and other settings you must configure. - 6.
 Re-enable the card in Maintenance.

 If required, the card goes through a firmware download process, which takes five to six minutes.
 During a firmware download, the bottom LED on the DTI card flashes.